JaqiKal/pixavibe/TESTING.md

 ### CSS

-Validation process was automated by using the css-validator npm package.
+Validation process was automated by using the 'CSS-validator npm package'.
 All pages come back clean without any errors. </br>

 Vendor extensions are CSS properties or pseudo-elements specific to particular browser engines, prefixed with -webkit-, -moz-, etc. Pseudo-elements allow styling of parts of an element, such as scrollbars.
 In index.css, vendor extensions include -apple-system, -webkit-font-smoothing, and -moz-osx-font-smoothing.
-In App.module.css, vendor extended pseudo-elements include ::-webkit-scrollbar, ::-webkit-scrollbar-track, and ::-webkit-scrollbar-thumb.
+In App.module.css, vendor-specific pseudo-elements include ::-webkit-scrollbar, ::-webkit-scrollbar-track, and ::-webkit-scrollbar-thumb.

 Our project includes a CSS validation script `validate-css.js` that ensures all stylesheets adhere to web standards.
 This script uses the [W3C CSS Validator](http://jigsaw.w3.org/css-validator/validator) to check for errors and warnings in our CSS files.
 Vendor-specific properties and pseudo-elements are flagged as warnings, which are expected.
 The validation process helps maintain clean, error-free CSS, enhancing cross-browser compatibility and overall code quality.
 To run the validation, use the command npm run validate:css.